Under Stock Control, there is the Stocktake tool and the New Stock Adjustment tool.

 Answer: A New Stock Adjustment would detail the changes clearly, including the decrease in quantity and adjustments in cost which ultimately affect the MAC.

-After doing a Stocktake or a New Stock Adjustment, you can always view the summary or revert the action done.
-To do so, click Revert Stock Adjustment button on the top right hand corner of the page.
+After doing a Stocktake or a New Stock Adjustment, you can always view the summary.
+If you create a Stock Adjustment by accident, you can void it by clicking the Void Stock Adjustment button on the top right-hand corner of the page.

 When you are done editing the information, click Create at the bottom right hand of the page to confirm.